gustofring22/gustofring22/README.md

 # Hi, I'm Lewis Ngugi Maina 👋

-I'm a data engineer & analyst with a background in healthcare and an interest in fintech — passionate about turning complex, messy data into reliable pipelines, meaningful insights, and intelligent systems.
+I'm a data engineer & analyst with a background in healthcare and an interest in fintech.
+I am passionate about turning complex, messy data into reliable pipelines, meaningful insights, and intelligent systems.